jessewaweru/EcommerceAnalysis2024/README.md

 *Bar graph visualizing the Top 8 Selling Product Categories.*

 ### Insights
-- The highest Selling product Ctageory by a big margin is Toys and Games with over 200,000 dollars worth of units sold.
+- The highest Selling product Ctageory by a big margin is 'Toys and Games' with over 200,000 dollars worth of units sold.

 ### 1.2.
 Analyze how shipping weight impacts the selling price.